bradbell/xrst/test_rst/table_of_contents.rst

 tmp_dir
 =======
-is the temporary directory where the rst files are written.
+is the temporary directory where the temporary rst files are written.

 .. meta::
    :keywords: target